-Infamous Crimes - felony offenses and misdemeanor offenses in which the finder of fact was required to find, or the defendant to admit, an act of deceit, fraud, or false statement, including without limitation misdemeanor theft of property, abuse of office, and tampering.
+Infamous Crimes - all felony offenses and misdemeanor offenses in which the finder of fact was required to find, or the defendant to admit, an act of deceit, fraud, or false statement, including without limitation misdemeanor theft of property, abuse of office, and tampering.
 [A.C.A. §§5-52-107; 5-53-110; 7-1-101]

-Independent expenditure - any expenditure which is not a contribution and expressly advocates the election or defeat of a clearly identified candidate for office, is made without arrangement, cooperation, or consultation between any candidate or any authorized committee or agent of the candidate and the person making the expenditure or any authorized agent of that person, and is not made in concert with, or at the request or suggestion of any candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the candidate.
+Independent expenditure - any expenditure which is not a contribution and expressly advocates the election or defeat of a clearly identified candidate for office, is made without arrangement, cooperation, or consultation between any candidate or any authorized committee or agent of the candidate and the person making the expenditure or any authorized agent of that person, and is not made in concert with, or at the request or suggestion of any candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the candidate or any authorized committee or agent of the request or suggestion of any candidate or any authorized committee or agent of the candidate.
 [A.C.A. \$7-6-201(11)]